 The cost of treatment is a big factor most people.
-The Nation Survey on Drug Use and Health reported 37.3 percent of people who needed treatment between 2010 and 2013, and didn’t receive it, cited a lack of health insurance or an inability to pay for it as their reason.
+The Nation Survey on Drug Use and Health reported that nearly 20% of people who needed treatment in 2020, and didn’t receive it, cited a lack of health insurance or an inability to pay for it as their reason.
 Because of this, a lot of people who drop out of treatment early may do so because of the accruing costs that arise during their stay.

 Insurance often factors into how long a person stays in treatment.
 Most insurance plans have limits on the amount of treatment that will be covered; this may be dictated in terms of number of days for an inpatient treatment stay, or it may relate to an overall maximum coverage amount.
 Before enrolling in treatment, check with the treatment facility and your insurance provider to determine your exact level of coverage.

 To learn more about using insurance to pay for rehab or find out whether we accept your specific insurance plan, simply fill out this quick and confidential .